 Tannersville, PA.
 18372

 highest elevation rides in the Poconos.
 Absolutely wonderful views

-of the Delaware Water Gap, and across NJ to the southern tip
+of the Delaware Water Gap, and across NJ to the southern tip of

-Water Park in the Kahuna Lagoon Wave Pool.
+Park in the Kahuna Lagoon Wave Pool.
 The trails are numerous,

 some isolated, single track and woods roads and an old railroad

 bed.
 Take lots of water on this ride!
-Be aware of the wild
+Be aware of the wild life

 a real wild Bobcat.